SENIORS SECTION COMPETITION RESULTS 2019

 Thursday 10th September 2019 – Captains Challenge Trophy

 Seniors Captains past and present took on the annual team stableford competition challenge for the prized trophy.
 Alan Clark, Seniors Captain 2011, and his team of Malcolm Guy, Mark Lodge and Neil Edmondson produced an excellent winning team performance to return a combined score of 138 points.
 Runner-up spot went to Ivor Griffiths, Seniors Captain 2007, and his team of John Pickering, Rob Hughes and Ted Groves who carded a total combined score of 129 points.
 Attached photo shows (l to r) Alan Clark, Malcolm Guy, Mark Lodge and Neil Edmondson.

-Monday 9th September 2019 – Seniors Match v Queens Park G C (away)
+Monday 9th September 2019 – Seniors Match v Burley G C (away)